-Transactions after which the scheme covenant is provided by a company guarantee from another trading business or entities.
-If the guarantee is not for a limited sum and meets our requirements for recognition as a contingent asset7, we envisage it would not be appropriate to use the ACS Appendix.
+2.12.
+We are familiar with transactions that leave the scheme without a trading company as its sponsoring employer but with covenant support provided by a PPF-compliant guarantee from another trading business or entities.
+If the guarantee is not for a limited sum and meets our requirements for recognition as a contingent asset, we envisage it would not be appropriate to use the ACS Appendix.
 In this scenario, the risk of a claim on the PPF stems from the insolvency risk of the guarantor which is best assessed through the standard levy rules.